KDAB/cxx-qt/book/src/getting-started/3-qml-gui.md

 The labels then simply display the data defined in the `MyObject` class.
 We can use the two buttons to interact with the `MyObject` instance.
-As you can see here, CXX-Qt has converted the snake_case of the function names to camelCase - `incrementNumber` and `sayHi`.
-This way the `MyObject` doesn't seem at all out of place in QML.

 It is again important to emphasize here that `MyObject` is just another `QObject` subclass and can be used just like any other `QObject` subclass.
 The only difference being that any invokable functions are defined in Rust, instead of C++.